-Dr. Braley is an Associate Professor of Neurology and clinical neuroimmunologist.
-Her research focuses on crucial connections between sleep disorders, the immune system, and neurological disorders, especially as they relate to patients with MS. She also conducts clinical trials of MS therapeutics.
+Dr. Braley is an Associate Professor of Neurology and clinical neuroimmunologist who specializes in the treatment of multiple sclerosis and related disorders.
+She received her MD from Wayne State University in 2004 and Master’s degree in Clinical Research Design and Statistical Analysis from the University of Michigan School of Public Health in 2011.
+Dr. Braley’s research focuses on crucial connections between sleep disorders, the immune system, and neurological disorders (especially as they relate to patients with MS), and the treatment of chronic MS symptoms including fatigue.
+She also conducts clinical trials of MS therapeutics.

-Since joining the U-M Neurology faculty in 2011, Dr. Braley has worked to develop a productive, multidisciplinary clinical research program between the University of Michigan Sleep and Neuroimmunology (MS) groups.
-To date, this program has led to several important findings that have increased our understanding of sleep disorders and their consequences in MS, and predictors of MS-related fatigue.
+Since joining the U-M Neurology faculty in 2011, Dr. Braley has worked to develop a productive, multidisciplinary clinical research program between the University of Michigan Neurology Neuroimmunology (MS) and Sleep Divisions, and Physical Medicine and Rehabilitation Department.
+To date, these partnerships have led to several important findings that have increased our understanding of sleep disorders, including their effects on persons with MS, and predictors of MS-related fatigue.
 Dr. Braley has also established a new first of its kind Multidisciplinary MS Fatigue and Sleep Clinic.
 This clinic offers a unique service to patients with multiple sclerosis and related inflammatory disorders of the central nervous system.

 Areas of Interest

-Research: Dr. Braley is interested in neuroimmunology, multiple sclerosis clinical trial design, and the diagnosis and treatment of sleep disorders in multiple sclerosis.
+Research: Dr. Braley is interested in neuroimmunology, multiple sclerosis clinical trial design, treatment of fatigue and pain in multiple sclerosis, as well as the diagnosis and treatment of sleep disorders in multiple sclerosis.

 Medical School or Training